Purpose of the document

 A transaction in instalments can be cancelled, as long as the day on which the payment is due is not reached and the transaction balance is not null.
 In the case of a partial cancellation, the transaction balance automatically goes into payment when the capture deadline expires.

-When a cancellation is requested, the WL Sips server checks two parameters:
+When a cancellation is requested, the Worldline Sips server checks two parameters:

 - amount -> you cannot cancel an amount greater than the original amount of the transaction